 **Any complete applications received after the review date will only be forwarded to the hiring committee at their request.

-The Foothill-De Anza Community College District is currently accepting applications for the faculty position of Instructor, Child Development & Education, De Anza College.
+The Foothill-De Anza Community College District is currently accepting applications for the classified position above.
+We have two(2) openings.

 The Foothill - De Anza Community College District does not have a remote work policy.
 All employees are expected to be available to work in person and on-site per the requirement of the department.

 Foothill - De Anza Community College District Mission Statement:

 The mission of the Foothill-De Anza Community College District is student success.
 We are driven by an equity agenda and guided by core values of excellence, inclusion, and sustainability.
 Every member of our district contributes to a dynamic learning environment that fosters student engagement, equal opportunity, and innovation in meeting the various educational and career goals of our diverse students.
 We are committed to providing an accessible, quality undergraduate education dedicated to developing a broadly educated and socially responsible community that supports an equitable and just future for California.

 De Anza College provides an academically rich, multicultural learning environment that challenges students of every background to develop their intellect, character and abilities; to realize their goals; and to be socially responsible leaders in their communities, the nation and the world.

 De Anza College fulfills its mission by engaging students in creative work that demonstrates the knowledge, skills and attitudes contained within the college's Institutional Core Competencies:

 Civic capacity for global, cultural, social and environmental awareness